 2. Right to sue for wrongful acts

-3. Right to vote
+3. Right to vote on key issues

 4. Right to attend the Annual General Meeting (AGM)